SEPTEMBER 19, 2020 / DOWNTOWN PITTSBURGH

 The Pittsburgh Recovery Walk celebrates the many roads to recovery from addiction and all those who have traveled them.
 It aims to dispel negative stigma and recognize recovery as a positive force in our community.

 The Pittsburgh Recovery Walk is completely free and open to the public.
-Everyone whose life has been touched by addiction or recovery is invited to join our city-wide celebration.
+Everyone whose life has been touched by addiction or recovery is invited to join our celebration.
 Friends, family, caregivers – All are welcomed!Learn More

 SUBSCRIBE FOR UPDATES

 “Words can’t really express how recovery has affected me.
 The “before and after” of my life is night and day – I call this my Bonus Life, because I would have died with how I had lived before recovery.
 It has taught me how to be survive being HUMAN, and has connected me to a community of people exactly like me, but also has connected me back to my family and loved ones, and truly replaced severe hopelessness with endless gratitude.”

 “Recovery gave me a life with all the parts that make a life possible: it gave me the ability to have a favorite color, to walk without craning my head toward the cement, and to accumulate memories from one night to the next.
 Years away from this era, having dedicated countless hours to my addiction and my mental health, my life is unrecognizable.
 The deeply injured person who decided sobriety might be worth it could never have imagined the ease and peace with which I am able to move through my life today.”